bryndrury/3DEngine/README.md

 # 3DEngine
 Just learning about 3d graphics, feel free to have a look.
 It's not very fast and the code is remarkably ugly but hey ho.

-I followed the videos made by javidx9 (i.e. One Lone Coder) in his Code-It yourself series, the link to the first video is below.
+I followed the videos made by javidx9 (i.e. One Lone Coder) in his Code-It yourself series, the link to the first video: https://www.youtube.com/watch?v=ih20l3pJoeU&ab_channel=javidx9

-https://www.youtube.com/watch?v=ih20l3pJoeU&ab_channel=javidx9

 I wanted this to work on Windows, Mac, and Linux so instead of using the console engine that he uses in the video I instead opted for using SDL2 (Simple DirectMedia Layer).